adilkadivala/adilkadivala/README.md

 ---

 Full-stack engineer building AI-native apps and agents.
-GSoC '25 · Currently at Talksign · Open to new roles.
+GSoC '25 · Currently at Workllm · previously at Talksign · Open to new roles.